 The first term will introduce Freud and Object Relations theorists including: Freud, Klein, Winnicott.
 The second term will look at Analytical Psychology and the Transpersonal, including the work of Jungians and Post-Jungians, Psychosynthesis and Ken Wilber.
 The third term will cover Reich and Humanistic Psychology, including Maslow, Rogers, Perls, Lowen, Keleman and others.

-Tutors: Vaughn Goldschagg, Jenny Clark, Andrew Sutton, Stephen Callus and other Minster Staff.
+Tutors: Vaughn Goldschagg, Reena Shah, Andrew Sutton, Stephen Callus and other Minster Staff.

 The course requires a written paper of 3,500 words.

 2. Experiential Training Group

 A weekly one and a half hour session in which the focus is the personal development of students.
 Sessions are entirely experiential and have no set agenda.
 Each group meets with a facilitator for ten weeks in the term.
 The focus is on the personal and emotional development of the students, their sensitivity towards/awareness of themselves, others, and the interactions within the group.